-What you can do with it: You or your staff can download the mobile app to your phone from the iPhone or Android App Store.
+What you can do with it: You or your staff can access Mazévo from your phone's web browser.
 You log in to the app with the same email and password you use to access Mazévo on a computer.

 It enables you to: